Skip to main content

 " Damn!
 How could she spot me with so many people around so easily?"
 Ajabdeh heard him murmur.

 " Hi, Pratap!"
 The girl waved with a smile. " Rajkumari Phool Kanwar!"
-He smiled.
+He smiled back.

 " Call me Princess Rathore."
-Ajabdeh's loud slurp turned the attention on her. " Who is she?"
-The princess seemed annoyed.
+Ajabdeh's loud slurp turned the attention to her. " Who is she?"
+The princess seemed to judge her.

 " Ajabdeh, my childhood friend."
-Pratap smiled, leaning a little towards her.
+Pratap smiled, leaning a little towards her as Ajabdeh looked surprised.

-" No, I am not his childhood friend, I have known him since childhood."
-Ajabdeh moved away, a little surprised.
+" No, I am not his childhood friend; I have known him since childhood."
+Ajabdeh moved away, a little.

-"Pratap you..."
-Phool started as Ajabdeh took another sip.
+"Pratap, you..."
+Phool started as Ajabdeh took another slurp.

-" Ajab, you wanted to dance right?
+" Ajab, you wanted to dance, right?
 Come!"
-He dragged her by her hand to the dance floor before she could react with her mouth full of juice.
-She gulped it down saying, " What?
+He snatched her drink, keeping it down, dragging her by her hand to the dance floor before she could react with her mouth full of juice.
+She gulped it down, saying, " What?
 Me?
 When did I?"

 " Keep quiet and dance."
 He spoke. " I can't," She shrugged.

-" That only you can think" He smiled as she giggled. " You… dating her?"
+" That only you can think,, He smiled.

 " What do you want?"
 Pratap held her shoulders and asked. " A louder song... more hippy! " she smiled dizzily.